aaronbates/project-guidelines/css/css-guidelines.md

 @import 'utils/utils.css';
 ```
+*Note: it goes without saying that you should not use native CSS imports in production code and only use them with build tools that produce a single minified file.*

 It is advised that generic animations are defined as objects in an `animations` file, while more specific animations are defined in their parent component file.

-CSS project structure is explored in more depth in my [SASS guidelines](../sass/sass-guidelines.md).
+CSS project structure is explored in more depth in my [Sass guidelines](../sass/sass-guidelines.md).

 ## Naming conventions